xinrulliushui/escape-plugin/README.md

 ### Escape plugin

-A folder is an independent module which contains a function, &emsp;like```loading``` implement several loading animation effects by using CSS.
+A folder is an independent module which contains a function, like```loading``` implement several loading animation effects by using CSS.